kovidgoyal/calibre/manual/template_lang.rst

     * ``capitalize()``	-- return the value with the first letter upper case and the rest lower case.
     * ``contains(pattern, text if match, text if not match)`` -- checks if field contains matches for the regular expression `pattern`.
 Returns `text if match` if matches are found, otherwise it returns `text if no match`.
     * ``count(separator)`` -- interprets the value as a list of items separated by `separator`, returning the number of items in the list.
 Most lists use a comma as the separator, but authors uses an ampersand.
 Examples: `{tags:count(,)}`, `{authors:count(&)}`
-    * ``format_number(template)`` -- interprets the value as a number and format that number using a python formatting template such as "{0:5.2f}" or "{0:,d}" or "${0:5,.2f}".
+    * ``format_number(template)`` -- interprets the value as a number and format that number using a Python formatting template such as "{0:5.2f}" or "{0:,d}" or "${0:5,.2f}".
 The field_name part of the template must be a 0 (zero) (the "{0:" in the above examples).
-See the template language and python documentation for more examples.
+See the template language and Python documentation for more examples.
 Returns the empty string if formatting fails.
     * ``human_readable()`` -- expects the value to be a number and returns a string representing that number in KB, MB, GB, etc.
     * ``ifempty(text)``	-- if the field is not empty, return the value of the field.
 Otherwise return `text`.
     * ``in_list(separator, pattern, found_val, not_found_val)`` -- interpret the field as a list of items separated by `separator`, comparing the `pattern` against each value in the list.
 If the pattern matches a value, return `found_val`, otherwise return `not_found_val`.